OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 <figure>
     <img src="/assets/img/model_metrics.png" width="70%" class="center"
          alt="Elephant at sunset">
-    <figcaption class="center">Fig. 4: Training metrics.
+    <figcaption class="center">Fig. 1: Training metrics for different classifiers.
     </figcaption>
 </figure>

+## Model Threshold

-Once these two models were trained, the final model that we used consisted of an ensemble of the LR, NB and pre-built textblob classifiers.
-The final output of the model was the sentiment that corresponded to the classifier that had the greatest confidence in the result that was also larger than the threshold value T that was used as input.
+Once the two models were trained, the final model that we used consisted of an ensemble of the __LR, NB__ and pre-built __textblob__ classifiers.
+The final output of the model was the sentiment that corresponded to the classifier that had the greatest confidence in the result that was also larger than the threshold value $$T$$ that was used as input.

 This threshold value would be varied from 0 (indicating that the models could give predictions with 0% confidence in their values), up to the value 1 (where the model was only allowed to give a prediction if it was 100% confident in its predictions).

  <figure>
     <img src="/assets/img/true_positives_ensemble_model.png" width="40%" class="center"
          alt="Elephant at sunset">
-    <figcaption class="center">Fig. 4: Percentage of identified true positive and false positive results for the ensemble model for
+    <figcaption class="center">Fig. 2: Percentage of identified true positive and false positive results for the ensemble model for
-    different thresholds.
+    different thresholds on a testing data set.
     </figcaption>
 </figure>

+In the Figure above, we observe that as the threshold increases, the number of tweets correctly identified as positive increases while the false positives decrease as expected.

 # Data collection and cleaning

-With the model now in place, the next step of the project was to collect data from twitter based on keywords that are related to the car brands that we were examining.
-For this task we used the [twython library](https://twython.readthedocs.io/en/latest/) that allowed us the ability to listen to the live twitter feed based on the keywords that we used.
+With the model now in place, the next step of the project was to collect data from twitter based on keywords related to the car brands that we were examining.
+For this task we used the [twython library](https://twython.readthedocs.io/en/latest/) this allowed us to listen to live twitter feed based on the keywords that we used.

 An [AWS EC2](https://aws.amazon.com/ec2/) server was used to collect all of these tweets into an [SQLite database](https://www.sqlite.org/index.html).
 Once the twitter data was collected the database was downloaded and the text was processed as follows: